 How to play blackjack is a popular question for all newbies in the online or land-based gambling world.
 But even some experienced players don’t have anything against to find out some new blackjack tips and tricks.

-In today’s article, we are going to explain to you the basic rules of blackjack online and a few tips, that even pros players will like.
+In today’s article, we are going to explain to you the basic rules of online blackjack and a few tips, that even pros players will like.

-The goal of blackjack
+The goal of the blackjack

 Blackjack is one of the popular games in land casinos and online casinos in NZ.
 However, do you know how to play blackjack?
 Contrary to the popular misconception, the primary objective when playing blackjack is to beat the casino dealer; you do not compete with fellow players.